 *Barometric Pressure Headaches Strategies: Some migraineurs have reported that lying down in a dark room can ward off the pressure headache, but if you are or want to be an outdoor enthusiast, you have to figure out other ways to deal with it.

 The good news is that there are gadgets that can help you.
 If you are one who prefers gadgets over devices and apps, Newspring Power International Company, Ltd. offers a fishing barometer designed to check the barometric pressure at specific locations.
 The application for migraineurs is that you can set the device for up to six places where you might wish to go for the day, and program it to warn you when a storm is approaching any of those places.
-If you prefer a PDA (Personal Digital Assistant), there are several smart phones and tablets which have barometric sensors with free apps that will send you alarms when pressure reaches the danger zone for you.”
+If you prefer a PDA (Personal Digital Assistant), there are several smartphones and tablets which have barometric sensors with free apps that will send you alarms when the pressure reaches the danger zone for you.”

 *Avoid stress.
 If you are preparing a Labor Day picnic or festivity, remember that after a flurry of activity and preparation, when a person finally has a chance to relax, headaches often set in.
 The beginning of the weekend or a vacation is a common time for migraines to occur.
 Take it easy, plan in advance, and just agree with yourself or family members that the number one key to everyone enjoying the time is to relax and be unhurried in everything.

-*Don’t forget to take your MigreLief twice a day, once in the a.m. and once in the p.m., to keep blood levels of the beneficial ingredients consistent for controlling your migraines.
-Visit MigreLief.US and enter your zip code in the store locator for a MigreLief retail store near you.
+*Don’t forget to take your MigreLief (daily formula – Original MigreLief, MigreLief+M, or Children’s MigreLief) twice a day, once in the a.m. and once in the p.m., to keep blood levels of the beneficial ingredients consistent for optimal results.
+KEEP MIGRELIEF-NOW on hand and take as needed for fast-acting on-the-spot nutritional support.